Reviews11 min read

 Rating: 4/5

 Sketch isn't dead.
 Not even close.
 What it is, is specialized — and in a world where every tool tries to do everything for everyone all at once, there's real value in that kind of focus.
-It's a mature, fast, beautifully designed Mac-native UI tool with a serious design system workflow, 14-plus years of plugin ecosystem behind it, and pricing that doesn't make you wince when the invoice lands.
+It's a mature, fast, beautifully designed Mac-native UI tool with a solid design system workflow, 14-plus years of plugin ecosystem behind it, and pricing that doesn't make you wince when the invoice lands.

 The limitations are real, though.
 Mac-only is a genuine dealbreaker for cross-platform teams, and Figma has a substantial head start on collaboration infrastructure that Sketch is still working to close.
+But if you're a Mac-based designer or leading a small Mac-first team?
+Worth the investment.

-Give the 30-day trial a proper workout — not just a quick poke around, actually run a real project through it — Sketch — and see how it fits your specific workflow.
+My honest recommendation: if you're on a Mac, give the 30-day trial a proper workout — not just a quick poke around, but actually run a real project through it — Sketch — and see how it fits your actual workflow.
 You might be surprised how good it feels to use a native app again.
+If you've got Windows users or need proven simultaneous multiplayer editing for larger groups, Figma is probably the smarter default, and I say that as someone who genuinely likes Sketch.

 Frequently Asked Questions About Sketch (2026)